vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

 For these reasons, if you want to make a change in one of the `docker-compose` files (without restarting the example from scratch), it is not simply a matter of doing `docker-compose up -d` 😅!

-However, when you execute an example, you get in the output the [🧠 CLI](/cli) command to run `container recreate` in order to easily re-create modified container(s) 🥳.
+However, when you execute an example, you get in the output the [playground container recreate](/playground%20container%20recreate) in order to easily re-create modified container(s) 🥳.

 *Example:*